seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 What, art thou angry, Pandarus? what, with me?

 **PANDARUS**
-Because she’s kin to me, therefore she’s not so fair
+Because she's kin to me, therefore she's not so fair
 as Helen: an she were not kin to me, she would be as
 fair on Friday as Helen is on Sunday.
 But what care
 I?
-I care not an she were a black-a-moor; ’tis all one to me.
+I care not an she were a black-a-moor; 'tis all one to me.

 **TROILUS**
 Say I she is not fair?

 **PANDARUS**
-I do not care whether you do or no. She’s a fool to
+I do not care whether you do or no. She's a fool to
 stay behind her father; let her to the Greeks; and so
-I’ll tell her the next time I see her: for my part,
+I'll tell her the next time I see her: for my part,
-I’ll meddle nor make no more i’ the matter.
+I'll meddle nor make no more i' the matter.

 **TROILUS**
-Pandarus,–
+Pandarus,--

 **PANDARUS**
 Not I.

 **TROILUS**
-Sweet Pandarus,–
+Sweet Pandarus,--

 **PANDARUS**
 Pray you, speak no more to me: I will leave all as I